WHAT IS LUPUS? SYMPTOMS, CAUSES & SOLUTIONS

 - Sjogren’s syndrome, chronic dry eyes, and dry mouth

 - High blood pressure

 - Pericarditis and pleuritis (pleuritis), both can cause chest pain

 - Memory loss

 Furthermore, people who have lupus may experience photosensitivity.
 Those who are afflicted tend to be highly sensitive to the UV radiation present in sunlight and some artificial lighting too.
 When individuals with lupus have photosensitivity, they may present with rashes, internal swelling, joint pain, and fatigue.
 Therefore, it is essential to protect themselves when exposed to the sun.
 (4, 5, 6, 7)

 What Causes Lupus?

 - Genetics: Having a family history of lupus may increase your risks.
 Also, investigations have shown at least 50 genes that are believed to contribute to the disease.

-- Medications: Certain medications, including hydralazine, procainamide, and quinidine may increase the risk of certain forms of lupus.
+- Medications: Certain medications, including hydralazine, procainamide, and quinidine, may increase the risk of certain forms of lupus.

 Types Of Lupus